-Where children have an Individual Healthcare Plan, arrangements must be made to ensure that any adults supervising the child understand and are familiar with the plan and have received any training that is indicated to care for the child.
+Where children have an Individual Healthcare Plan, arrangements must be made to ensure that any adults supervising the child understand and are familiar with the plan and have

-Where there are concerns about the health provision for a child or young person, urgent advice must be sought from a healthcare professional.

-1 T T advice that has been prescribed [see also: model risk assessment for CV/CEV pupils] Visitors/Contractors When making appointments, contractors/visitors are briefed not to attend school if displaying symptoms of COVID-19.
-The normal process for recording visitor details to the site is followed.
-Electronic sign-in devices or pens are regularly cleaned.
-Reception areas/waiting areas are marked to identify social distancing.
-Visitor contact information is retained for 21 days to support the NHS test and trace programme ( Visitor Audit/Questionnaire ).
-This should include details of all visiting staff.
-Staff/Pupils displaying symptoms of coronavirus whilst at school [symptomatic persons are required to have a Others contracting virus Н Staff/pupils have been instructed they must not attend school if they are symptomatic/test positive.
+[symptomatic persons are required to have a PCR test1

+Contact with others who are symptomatic or who have tested positive

 A protocol is in and has been shared with all staff who are clear on what action to take if someone becomes symptomatic whilst at school.

-UKHSA guidance on action to take if a person becomes symptomatic on site is followed along with the UKHSA guidance on 'cleaning and waste'. М Schools follow the process detailed in the NCC flowchart "Managing Covid-19 in Northumberland Schools and settings" and complete the new simplified report form in relation to the symptomatic person (both for staff and pupils).
-Ensure home and emergency PCR test] Contact with others who are symptomatic or who have tested positive Head Teacher / School Lead / parent / carer is notified immediately and the staff member / pupil is sent home, avoiding public and school Transport where possible, and advised to take an urgent PCR test.
+UKHSA guidance on action to take if a person becomes symptomatic on site is followed along with the UKHSA quidance on 'cleaning and waste'.

+Head Teacher / School Lead / parent / carer is notified immediately and the staff member / pupil is sent home, avoiding public and school Transport where possible, and advised to take an urgent PCR test.
 If they are seriously ill 999 are contacted.

-If a child is awaiting collection, they should be moved, if contacts are up to date.
-The school has a small supply of PCR home test kits which can be used in very exceptional cases (Coronavirus (COVID-19): test kits for schools and FE providers) possible, to a room where they can be isolated behind a closed door, depending on the age of the child and with appropriate adult supervision if required.
+If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age of the child and with appropriate adult supervision if required.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.